-Buyer’s Guide: Drain Cleaners
+Buyer’s Guide: The Best Drain Cleaners

 Nothing slows you down like a clogged, slow-draining sink, shower, tub, or toilet.
 Your first step should always be plunging the drain or snaking it with a drain auger if you have one, to clear drain dreck without damaging pipes.
-But if manual methods fail, a commercial liquid drain cleaner can save you a plumber’s fee.
+But if manual methods fail, liquid drain cleaner can save you a plumber’s fee.

 While not for use in completely clogged drains through which no water flows (the longer dwell time needed to clear such blockages could damage pipes), chemical- or enzyme-based solutions are effective in de-gunking partially clogged drains.
 Different drain cleaners, however, have distinct formulations and uses—and some have risks, so keep reading.